Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/survicate.md

 Before you begin setup, copy your Amplitude project API key.

-1. In Survicate, navigate to [*Settings > Integrations*](https://panel.survicate.com/#/o/0/w/0/settings/integrations/), search for "Amplitude" or select it from the list of available integrations, and click it.
+1. In Survicate, navigate to [**Settings > Integrations**](https://panel.survicate.com/#/o/0/w/0/settings/integrations/), search for "Amplitude" or select it from the list of available integrations, and click it.
 2. Next, click **Connect**.
-In the window that opens, enter the project's API key in the text box and click **Authorize**.
+In the window that opens, enter your Amplitude project's API key in the text box and click **Authorize**.

 !!!note

-    This integration works on a workspace level, which means it will send the information from all surveys you store in your workspace.
+    This integration works on a workspace level, which means it will send the information from all surveys you store in your Survicate workspace.

 ## Use Survicate's data in Amplitude